 Once investigations are complete for a serious/severe AEFI case and all supporting documents are available (hospital records, final outcome, etc.), trained experts of the state and national AEFI committees assess the case as per globally accepted causality assessment protocol and available evidence of safety profile of the vaccine to classify it as follows:

-India will soon start one of the largest COVID-19 vaccination programs in the world.
 To ensure the smooth rollout of the vaccination program, the Indian Government has recently released the operational guidelines for COVID-19 Vaccines.
 The guidelines have laid a framework for identifying, reporting, managing, recording, and investigating cases of Adverse Event Following Immunization (AEFI).
 Proper implementation of the AEFI guidelines will play a key role in the COVID-19 vaccination program in India.